JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/loops.md

 A = [f(x, y, ...) for x in X, y in Y, ...]
 ```

-The previous example reads: the function `f` will be evaluated for each combination of elements of iterable objects  `X`, `Y`, etc. The result will be an `n`-dimensional array of size `(length(X), length(Y), ...)`.
+The previous example reads: The function `f` will be evaluated for each combination of elements of iterable objects  `X`, `Y`, etc. The result will be an `n`-dimensional array of size `(length(X), length(Y), ...)`.
 Returning to the previous exercise, we can create the required array as follows:

 ```jldoctest comprehension
 julia> X = [0.4, 2.3, 4.6];